Music community honors Randy Travis in song

 Travis watched from the side of the stage Wednesday in Nashville, Tennessee, as country stars from multiple eras sang his classics, from "Forever and Ever, Amen" to "Three Wooden Crosses."
 Performers included Wynonna, Alabama, Chris Young, Travis Tritt and Jeff Foxworthy.

-By the end, he had joined in the celebration by singing "Amazing Grace" and leading others in singing "May the Circle Be Unbroken."
+By the end, he had joined in the celebration by singing "Amazing Grace" and leading others in singing "Will the Circle Be Unbroken."

 Travis, whose multiplatinum debut album "Storms of Life" in 1986 made him a star, suffered a stroke in 2013 that initially took away his ability to speak or read.
 But he's been steadily recovering his voice through rehabilitation, said his wife Mary Travis.